Home/Our Work/Military Families

 The Military Family Projects Team at ZERO TO THREE works to develop resources and tools that support the health and development of infants, toddlers and their families.

-Our work ranges from supporting young children in military-connected families through the creation of parent tools to developing professional development content for those who support military families around the world.
+Our work ranges from supporting young children in military-connected families through the creation of parent tools to developing professional development content for those who engage in military family support around the world.

 Source: Sogomonyan, F. & Cooper, J. L. (2010).
 Trauma faced by children of military families: what every policymaker should know.
 National Center for Children in Poverty.

-Our resources address strategies for remaining connected during deployment, mental health care for the entire family, combat stress and transitioning to civilian life.
+Our resources offer strategies to provide military family support for remaining connected during deployment, accessing mental health care for the entire family, relieving combat stress and transitioning to civilian life.

 Advertisement